tc3t/dfglib/README.md

 Experimental general purpose utility library for C++ (at least C++17 required), which has become mostly a backbone for csv-oriented table editor, [dfgQtTableEditor](dfgExamples/dfgQtTableEditor/README.md/)

 Note: this is *not* a mature library and is not intended or recommended for general use.
-Libraries such as [Abseil](https://abseil.io/) or [Boost](https://www.boost.org/) provide many of the features in dfglib implemented in a more clear and professional manner.
+Libraries such as [Abseil](https://abseil.io/) or [Boost](https://www.boost.org/) provide many of the features in dfglib implemented in a more professional manner.
 For a comprehensive list of alternatives, see [A list of open source C++ libraries at cppreference.com](https://en.cppreference.com/w/cpp/links/libs)

 ## News

+* 2024-12-15, dfgQtTableEditor [version 2.7.0](dfgExamples/dfgQtTableEditor/README.md/#270-2024-12-15) (Statistical box -graphs, UTF-8 as default read encoding, default graph line colour to black...)
 * 2023-12-30: Code is no longer tested with GCC 7.5 and Clang 6.0.0, and for Qt-module, 5.12 is now considered minimum.
 Latest tested commit available in branch: [legacy_GCC_7.5_Clang_6.0_Qt_5.9](https://github.com/tc3t/dfglib/tree/legacy_GCC_7.5_Clang_6.0_Qt_5.9)
 * 2023-12-17, dfgQtTableEditor [version 2.6.0](dfgExamples/dfgQtTableEditor/README.md/#260-2023-12-17) (Column filter from header context menu, CsvTableView regexFormat...)
 * 2023-04-26, dfgQtTableEditor [version 2.5.0](dfgExamples/dfgQtTableEditor/README.md/#250-2023-04-26) (Filter from selection, major performance improvements to charts...)